 - The trustee is the person who owns the assets in the trust.
 They have the same powers a person would have to buy, sell and invest their own property.
 It’s the trustees’ job to run the trust and manage the trust property responsibly.

 - The beneficiary is the person who the trust is set up for and is usually unable to manage the trust assets for themselves either because they are too young or because they are not good at managing their own money.
 The assets held in trust are held for the beneficiary’s’ benefit.

 A trust can be a great way to cut the tax you’ll pay on your inheritance, but you need professional advice to get it right.
 Always talk to a solicitor.

-If you put things into a trust then they no longer belong to you.
+If you put things into a trust then, provided certain conditions are met, they no longer belong to you.
 This means that when you die their value normally won’t be counted when your Inheritance Tax bill is worked out.

-When you set up a trust you decide the rules about how it’s managed – for example, you could say that your children will get access to their trust when they are 18.
+When you set up a trust you decide the rules about how it’s managed.
+For example, you could say that your children will only get access to their trust when they turn 25.